abimunoz/digital-wall/readmePROJECT2.md

 ## Design
-This is my first web app.
-The goal of this project was to incorporate the four basic functions of persistent storage: create, read, update, and delete.
 For this project I focused on creating custom CSS and implementing a user interface that was easy to navigate and use.
 The design of this application was was guided by the user stories.

 **User Stories**